DeLag: Using Multi-Objective Optimization to Enhance the Detection of Latency Degradation Patterns in Service-based Systems: The Approach

 \begin{subsubsection}{Fitness} The individual fitness value is recorded as a triple: precision, recall and latency dissimilarity.
 In order to avoid overfitting, solutions containing patterns with recall $\leq 0.05$ are penalized by assigning them the worst fitness, \ie $\langle 0, 0, +\infty \rangle$ (further discussion on this point can be found in \secref{sec:threats}).

-Fitness evaluation can be time consuming, but it is also easily parallelizable\cite{Cantupaz2000}.
-Therefore, for sake of efficiency, \toolName supports parallel fitness evaluation by assigning individuals to multiple fitness evaluators, which may run on distributed machines (a single multicore machine was used in our experimental evaluation, when comparing \toolName with other techniques). \end{subsubsection}\\
+Fitness evaluation can be time consuming, as it requires to compute false positives, true positives and latency dissimilarity, for each \emph{pattern set} of the population.
+In particular, the time complexity for an individual fitness evaluation is $\mathcal{O}(n\cdot k)$, where $n$ denotes the total number of requests and $k$ the number of predicates involved in the individual (\ie\emph{pattern set}).
+In order to speed-up this computationally expensive operation, \toolName supports parallel fitness evaluation by assigning individuals to multiple fitness evaluators, which may run on distributed machines (a single multicore machine was used in our experimental evaluation, when comparing \toolName with other techniques).
+In addition, \toolName precomputes results of inequality checks and stores them in a lookup table to avoid redundant computation during the evolutionary process (see \secref{sec:precomp} for details). \end{subsubsection}\\

 In our experimental evaluation the initial population was created by generating 30 random individuals, where each individual is composed by a single chromosome, and each chromosome by a single gene.
 Genes are generated in three sequential steps, where each step randomly selects respectively the RPC $j$, $e_{min}$ and $e_{max}$.
 Specifically, $j$ is chosen from the whole set of RPCs under analysis, $e_{min}$ is chosen from the set of eligible values $E_j$ (while excluding the maximum value in the set), and $e_{max}$ is randomly chosen from $E_j$ while excluding all values less than $e_{min}$.
-Crossover and mutation probability were fixed to 0.6 and 0.4, respectively, and the evolutionary process terminates after 300 generations.
+Crossover and mutation probability were fixed to 0.6 and 0.4, respectively, and the evolutionary process terminates after 300 generations (no early stopping criteria are employed).